ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 - `initialStakedFunds`: A list of addresses that own the funds staked at genesis (each address must be present in `allocations` as well)
 - `initialStakers`: The validators that exist at genesis.
-Each element contains the `rewardAddress`, nodeID and the `delegationFee` of the validator.
+Each element contains the `rewardAddress`, NodeID and the `delegationFee` of the validator.
 - `cChainGenesis`: The genesis info to be passed to the C-Chain.
 - `message`: A message to include in the genesis.
 Not required.